What Does A Bookkeeper Do?

-Businesses of all sizes do their own bookkeeping, while many others hire outside help.
-Professional bookkeeping services often have a niche, such as small businesses or businesses in certain fields.
+Businesses of all sizes do their own bookkeeping, while many others hire outside experts.
+Professional bookkeeping firms often have a niche, such as small businesses or businesses in certain fields.

 Here are three examples of how a bookkeeping company like BookWerksTM helps clients:

-- For the solopreneur too busy to classify expenses and reconcile their bank account–but needing timely financial information to know where they stand every month–we reconcile accounts, code expenses and deliver monthly statements that tell a story.
+- For the solopreneur too busy to classify expenses and look over their bank account statement who nonetheless needs timely financial information to make key business decisions, we reconcile accounts, code income and expenses and deliver monthly statements that tell a useful story.

 - For the business owner with a few employees, who must bill clients or patients, pay vendors and routinely buy supplies, we provide monthly financial statements and analysis to show how the business is performing.
-We offer advice when they are considering making major equipment purchases.
+Our reports help this company see which customers are the most profitable, where they are wasting money, and how they are doing year-to-year.
+We offer advice when they are considering major equipment purchases.

-- For the company with dozens of employees to manage, customers to serve, and equipment to keep up, we create monthly financial statements for each location, showing cost and labor margins.
-We take vendor invoices off their hands, making sure they are entered properly in a timely way.
+- For the company with dozens of employees to manage, customers to serve, and equipment to maintain, we create monthly financial statements for each location, showing cost and labor margins.
+We take vendor invoices off their hands, making sure they are paid on time and recorded properly.

 Bookkeepers run the gamut from minimalists to “do-everything” firms.
 Some just clean up data clients have entered through the month, and others do everything from logging bills to sending out invoices.

 We suggest you look for a bookkeeper that best fits your specific needs.
-Pick a firm of people you admire, trust, and who provides services for a flat monthly fee.
+Pick a firm of people you admire and trust, who provide services for a flat monthly fee (no surprises).